 So you’re sold on the fact that blogs are a fantastic way to build traffic to your site and convert visitors to customers.
-You’ve written two or three posts, but now…well, let’s say you’re lacking inspiration for more content.
+You’ve written two or three posts, but now…well, let’s say you’re lacking inspiration for creating blog content.

 It can be daunting, having to continually come up with engaging topics that will attract readers to your blog.
 But take it from me, someone who has written hundreds of blog posts (seriously), it is entirely possible, with a little help.
 Here are some tips that will inspire you to come up with more blog post ideas than you know what to do with.